 4. Let’s Get Physical

-Doctors say you should get your heart rate up for at least twenty minutes every day.
-This is one thing from which there’s no vacation.
+Doctors say that you should get your heart rate up for at least thirty minutes every day.
+This is one thing from which there is no vacation.
 The connection between your level of physical activeness and your mental acuity is well established.
 Sedentary behavior slows everything down, including the speed and clarity with which you process information.
 In other words, if you do plan to veg out in front of the TV watching National Lampoon’s Christmas Vacation — and we strongly advise that you do — be sure you’re in the right mental state to get the jokes.
 (Randy Quaid’s performance in particular is best enjoyed through the eye of a seasoned literatus).

 5. Write Thank You Notes